-In my search for traditional jewelry of different cultures to get inspiration form y new collection, I ended up in Ecuador.
-My father always told me that only the best silversmith can make filigree jewelry since it takes a lot of craftsmanship and patience to make those tiny little pieces to make a piece of jewelry out of it.
-And in Ecuador there is a whole village, Chordeleg, making filigrain pieces of jewelry!
+In my search for traditional jewelry of different cultures to get inspiration from y new collection, I ended up in Ecuador.
+My father always told me that only the best silversmith makes filigree jewelry.
+Since it takes a lot of craftsmanship and patience to make those tiny little pieces.
+And to make a piece of jewelry out of it.
+And in Ecuador, there is a village, Chordeleg, where nearly everyone makes filigrain pieces of jewelry!
 Let me explain how a great silversmith makes filigree jewelry.

-Chordeleg is a little village in the neighborhood of Cuenca, an old city with a magnificent historical center, that is on the list of most beautiful cities in the world of Unesco.
+Chordeleg is a little village in the neighborhood of Cuenca, an old city with a magnificent historical center.
+Cuenca is on the Unesco list of most beautiful cities in the world.
 The name Chordeleg means ‘golden waterfall’, and although at the moment most of the pieces of jewelry they make here, are made of silver, there are beautiful gold pieces for sale too.

-Anyhow, the city (only around 11.000 inhabitants) is from the origin the city of the silversmiths in Ecuador.
+Anyhow, the city (only around 11.000 inhabitants) is from the origin of the city of the silversmiths in Ecuador.
 A long time ago when the Spanish were in charge in Ecuador they implemented the Spanish ‘guild system’ in Ecuador.
 The guilds were the groups of artisans, merchants or professionals, that practice the same trade or profession in a particular town.
-When a guild was very strong there lived only people with the same trade or profession in own city.
-You have more of them in Ecuador, like Otavalo for leather products, Gualaceo for weaving (bought a beautiful manaca or shawl there) or San Bartolome, where you find most of the guitar makers.
+When a guild was very strong there lived only people with the same trade or profession in its own city.
+You have more of them in Ecuador, like Otavalo for leather products, Gualaceo for weaving, or San Bartolome, where you find most of the guitar makers.

-When we arrived in Chordeleg on a Saturday, the city was nearly empty, no salesmen, no buyers, no tourist and hardly any inhabitants.
+When we arrived in Chordeleg on a Saturday, the city was nearly empty, with no salesmen, no buyers, no tourists, and hardly any inhabitants.
 It was like the city was asleep, only to wake up for the big Sunday market, where the income for the whole week had to come in.
-Finally, we found a silversmith that wanted to show u show filigree jewelry has to be made.
+Finally, we found a silversmith that wanted to show us how filigree jewelry is made.

-You roll the flat thread into tiny flat balls or other shapes and when you have a few of them with the same kind of flat thread you make the outlines of a leave, or flower or any figure you want.
-And all the tiny flat balls or other shapes are placed in the outlines and fix them.
+You roll the flat thread into tiny flat balls or other shapes.
+When you have a few of them you make the outlines of a leaf, or flower, or any figure you want.
+And the silversmith places all the tiny flat balls or other shapes in the outlines.
 In this way, you make a piece of gorgeous very detailed jewelry.